Fotis Kafatos: Awards and honours

 Kafatos was a member of the US National Academy of Sciences since 1982 and of the American Academy.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 2003 and was also a member of the French Académie des Sciences, the Pontifical Academy and the European Molecular Biology Organization (EMBO).
 He was awarded the Louis-Jeantet 25th anniversary prize in 2008, the Robert Koch Medal in Gold in 2010, the BioMalPar.EviPalaR Lifetime Achievement Award in 2011, and the Leibnitz Medal in 2011.
 He was also a recipient of the Order of Merit of the Federal Republic of Germany and of the Greek Order of the Phoenix, as well as other awards and honorary degrees in Greece and elsewhere.

 Personal life

 Fotis Kafatos was the son of Constantine and Helen Kafatos, had two brothers named Antonis and Menas, and lived until age 18 with his family in Heraklion, Crete, Greece.
-He married Sarah Niles in 1967 and they had two daughters, Helen and Zoe Myrto, and four grandchildren.
+He married Sarah Niles in 1967 and they had two daughters, Helen and Zoe Myrto, and four grandchildren, George, Sophia, Arthur, and Anna.